jc-cedric/shopping-cart/README.md

 ## Shopping cart

-This project is a just one sample to practice the new features of React and docker
+This project is a just a sample to practice the new features of React-Router and review Docker concepts